ThomasDHZ/VulkanGameEngine/README.md

 cmake .. -G "Ninja" -DCMAKE_BUILD_TYPE=Release
 ninja

-## Windows
+**Windows**
 Open VulkanGameEngine.sln in Visual Studio 2022 or later.

-## Purpose
+##Purpose
+This project is both a personal passion project and a practical way for me to level up my skills in:

-This project demonstrates advanced .NET systems programming skills, including:
+High-performance systems programming

-High-performance C#/C++ interop and native integration Cross-platform development and deployment
+C#/C++ interop and native integration
+Cross-platform development
-Modern rendering techniques and performance optimization Clean architecture in a mixed-language environment
+Modern rendering techniques and optimization

+It has helped me grow significantly as a programmer while staying engaged with challenging technical problems.